eProsima/foonathan_memory_vendor/QUALITY_DECLARATION.md

 ## Testing [4]

-`foonathan_memory_vendor` is a package providing solely CMake files and therefore does not require tests and has no coverage or performance requirements.
+`foonathan_memory_vendor` is a package providing solely CMake files and therefore does not require API or feature tests and has no coverage or performance requirements (sections [4.i - 4.iv]).

 ### Linters and Static Analysis [4.v]

-`foonathan_memory_vendor` uses and passes all the standard linters and static analysis tools for a CMake package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`foonathan_memory_vendor` uses and passes all the standard linters and static analysis tools for a CMake package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).

 Results of linter tests can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/foonathan_memory_vendor/).